HoLaw77/CI-Project-5.2/README.md

 <li>the top navigation bar with four buttons: home, books, login/signup (logout when user is authenticated), and view your cart
 .
 Also a My profile link and 5% delivery cost statement are displayed </li>
-<li>underneath, there are a statement quote and background image for promotion, the start looking for book button is another link for user to click into the books page</li>
+<li>underneath, there are a statement quote and background image for promotion, the start looking for book button is another link for user to click into the book page</li>
 <li>The footer part includes social media icons and privacy policy</li>

 </ol>